-(g) According to the Child Welfare Council, there is a dearth of specialized placements and services to help youth and their families when commercial sexual exploitation occurs.
-Although legislation has recently been enacted to permit these victims to enter the child welfare system in order to facilitate placements and the provision of other essential services to these victims, and other important implementation efforts are underway, specially attuned services do not yet exist.

-- SEC.
-2. Section 893.5 is added to the Welfare and Institutions Code, to read: - 893.5. (a) The chief probation officer of a county may create a program to provide services to youth within his or her jurisdiction that addresses the need for services relating to the commercial sexual exploitation of youth. - (b) Programs that receive funding pursuant to this section may include, but shall not be limited to, programs licensed by the State Department of Social Services that do any of the following: - (1) Assess the youth victim's condition, including a review of the extent of trauma suffered, physical and mental health, and the status of age-appropriate developmental factors, such as educational status. - (2) Serve exploited youth in a services-rich environment, including trauma-informed counseling services. - (3) Research options, make recommendations, and work to find solutions to provide specialized services and permanent placement solutions for the youth. - (4) Provide staff who are trained to work with, and experienced in working with, child sex trafficking victims. - (5) Include peer mentors in the design and provision of service delivery. - (6) Provide a plan for how to structure a protective setting secluded from the victim's trafficking environment, which could include strategies such as a geographically remote location, staff protective presence, delayed egress, or any combination of strategies intended to protect the victim. - (c) Funding for the purposes described in this section shall be contingent upon an appropriation in the annual Budget Act.
-Funds
+- (g) According to the California Child Welfare Council, there is a dearth of specialized placements and services to help youth and their families when commercial sexual exploitation occurs.
+Although legislation has recently been enacted to permit these victims to enter the child welfare system in order to facilitate placements and the provision of other essential services to these victims, and other important implementation efforts are underway, specially attuned services do not yet exist. - SEC.
+2. Section 893.5 is added to the Welfare and Institutions Code, to read: - 893.5. (a) The Board of State and Community Corrections shall establish a pilot project in each of the Counties of Sacramento, San Diego, and Santa Clara, in which, if the county elects to participate in the pilot project, the chief probation officer of-a county-may the county shall create a program to provide services to youth within his or her jurisdiction that addresses the need for services relating to the commercial sexual exploitation of youth. - (b) Programs that receive funding pursuant to this section shall be licensed by the State Department of Social Services and may include, but shall not be limited to, programs licensed by the State Department of Social Services that do-any of the following: - (1) Assess the youth victim's condition, including a review of the extent of trauma suffered, physical and mental health, and the status of age-appropriate developmental factors, such as educational status. - (2) Serve exploited youth in a services-rich environment, including trauma-informed counseling services. - (3) Research options, make recommendations, and work to find solutions to provide specialized services and permanent placement solutions for the youth. - 39 (4) Provide staff who are trained to work with, and experienced 40 in working with, child sex trafficking victims.

-AB 1730 4
+AB 1730 -4-